JoseRoca/AfxNova/docs/Databases/CSQLite Class.md

 Returns the column value as a UTF-16 string.

 ```
-FUNCTION ColumnText (BYVAL nCol AS LONG) AS CWSTR
+FUNCTION ColumnText (BYVAL nCol AS LONG) AS DWSTRING
-FUNCTION ColumnText (BYREF wszColName AS WSTRING) AS CWSTR
+FUNCTION ColumnText (BYREF wszColName AS WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |